MickaelGuilbeaud/Watched/README.md

 ## How to start a new project using Template

+### Packages

+The base package used by Template is mg.template, it can and should be replaced by your app package.

 ### Renaming

 Basically everything called Template should be renamed with the real project name.
-It includes [TODO]
+It includes the TemplateApplication, TemplateException[TODO]

+### Firebase

+In order to use Firebase in Template, a google-services.json file should be put in the app/ folder and projects should be created for your.package, your.package.preprod and your.package.dev.
+If you are not planning to use Firebase simply remove the dependencies and their use in code.